igloo-io/igloo/README.md

 #### How a Query is Executed

 1. A user sends a SQL query: `SELECT * FROM postgres_orders WHERE region = 'EMEA';`
-2. The **Coordinator** receives the query.
+2. The **Coordinator** receives the query via its Arrow Flight SQL endpoint.
 It checks its catalog and sees that `postgres_orders` is backed by a frequently updated cache.
-3. The **Planner** inside the Coordinator rewrites the query to use the cache.
+3. The **DataFusion Planner** inside the Coordinator rewrites the query to use the cache.
 It creates a physical plan, which is a DAG (Directed Acyclic Graph) of operations.
 4. The **Scheduler** inside the Coordinator breaks the plan into tasks.
 For example: *Task 1: Scan 10 cache files.
 Task 2: Scan another 10 cache files.* It sends these tasks to two different idle **Workers**.
 5. Each **Worker** executes its task.
 It reads the specified files from the cache, filters for the 'EMEA' region, and produces an Arrow `RecordBatch` in memory.
 6. The results are streamed back to the Coordinator, which then forwards them to the user.